This product is inhaled into the lungs using the Diskus®.

-Other products that have the same ingredient as Flovent® Diskus® are •Advair® Diskus® •Advair® MDI •Aermony Respiclick™ •Apo-Fluticasone Nasal Spray •Dymista® •Flonase® nasal spray •Flovent® HFA •Ratio-Fluticasone Nasal Spray •
+Other products that have the same ingredient as Flovent® Diskus® are •Advair® Diskus® •Advair® MDI •Aermony Respiclick™ •Apo-Fluticasone Nasal Spray •Dymista® •Flonase® nasal spray •Flovent® HFA •Teva-Fluticasone Nasal Spray •

 The dose depends on the severity of the asthma and the patient's individual response.
 The usual adult dose is 100 to 500 mcg twice a day.

 The usual dose for children 12 months to 4 years of age is 100 mcg twice daily.
 The usual dose for children 4 years of age or over is 50 to 100 mcg twice a day.
 Higher doses of inhaled drug are required in younger children compared to older children because of reduced efficiency of drug delivery due to smaller airways, use of a spacer device and increased nasal breathing.

 Fluticasone is a highly potent corticosteroid that possesses strong anti- inflammatory activity.
 Whether inhaled through the nose or into the lungs, the effect of the drug is local (acting directly on the tissue it comes in contact with).
 The amount absorbed by the body is minimal and therefore the incidence of unwanted effects is low.